moneygalaxy/hello-world/README.md

 # hello-world
-Following the guide to get familiar with Github
+Following the guide to get familiar with GitHub